Armand de Saint-Félix: Interwar

 Returned to France, Saint-Félix commanded the training squadron (escadre d'évolution) in 1785.
 In June 1786, the captained the 18-gun corvette Flèche for a cruise between Toulon and Cherbourg.
 In 1787 and 1788, he commanded the Eastern Mediterranean station.
 In 1790, he was given command of the 74-gun Tourville.

 In 1791, he was promoted to Rear-Admiral and until 1792, he commanded the Indian Ocean station, with his flag on Cybèle.

 French Revolutionary wars

 In 1793, Saint-Félix was promoted to Vice-Admiral.
 The same year, he was arrested, and spent 16 months in prison.

 He returned to France in 1810 after squandering a considerable fortune that belonged to his wife.

-Restauration
+Restoration

-At the Bourbon restauration, Louis XVIII made Saint-Félix a Commander in the Order of Saint Louis.
+At the Bourbon restoration, Louis XVIII made Saint-Félix a Commander in the Order of Saint Louis.